 Investing in the stock markets and earning dividends and capital gains is a great way to create passive income.
 You can also consider starting a business, blogging, real estate, and writing a book.

-With careful planning, you can build one or more sources of passive income and have enough to pay all your bills without putting in an extra ounce of ‘work’.
+With careful planning, you can build one or more passive income sources and have enough to pay all your bills without putting in an extra ounce of ‘work’.
 Many of the rich people we hear about do get a significant portion of their wealth from passive income.
-Many regular Joe’s are also able to build a sizable nest egg by investing long-term and watching their portfolio grow.
+Many regular Joe’s can also build a sizable nest egg by investing long-term and watching their portfolio grow.

 Generating enough passive income so that work becomes optional is a dream held by many.